TITLE: Meissen: Pair of pug dogs

 Meissen figures and figure groups are usually sculpted in special modeling clay and then cut carefully into separate pieces from which individual molds are made.
 Porcelain clay is then pressed into the molds and the whole figure or group reassembled to its original form, a process requiring great care and skill.
 The piece is then dried thoroughly before firing in the kiln.
 In the production of complex figure groups the work is arduous and requires the making of many molds from the original model.

-The animals are painted in overglaze enamel colors.
+The animals are painted in overglaze enamel colors and gold.

 On the modeling and molding process still practiced today at Meissen see Alfred Ziffer, “‘…skillfully made ready for moulding…’ The Work of Johann Joachim Kaendler” in Pietsch, U., Banz, C., 2010, Triumph of the Blue Swords: Meissen Porcelain for Aristocracy and Bourgeoisie 1710-1815, pp.61-67; on Meissen’s pugs see pp. 307-308.